 26735-F8 ( Right hand fourth digit).

-Billy Jo McCrary CPC CCS-P practice manager for Wellington Orthopaedic & Sports Medicine in Cincinnati offers another coding [...]
+Billy Jo McCrary CPC CCS-P practice manager for Wellington Orthopaedic & Sports Medicine in Cincinnati offers another coding tip that [...]